rpm-software-management/dnf/doc/conf_ref.rst

     Number of seconds to wait for a connection before timing out.
 Used in combination with :ref:`minrate option <minrate-label>` option.
 Defaults to 30 seconds.

+``username``
+    string

+    The username to use for connecting to repo with basic HTTP authentication.
+Empty by default.

+``password``
+    string

+    The password to use for connecting to repo with basic HTTP authentication.
+Empty by default.

 ==========
  See Also
 ==========